 Please note that 10:00 - 11:30 a.m.
 Tuesday - Friday is the most popular time for school tours and that Tuesday Teas are scheduled at 2:30 - 3:30 p.m. on the second Tuesday of each month.

-If you would like assistance identifying objects on view relevant to your class topic, please contact the Curator of Academic Programs, at least four weeks in advance of your visit.
+If you would like assistance identifying objects on view relevant to your class topic, please contact the Office of Academic Programs, at least four weeks in advance of your visit.